Unfolded Equations for Current Interactions of 4d Massless Fields as a Free System in Mixed Dimensions: Conclusion

-One of the conclusions of this paper is that, within the unfolded dynamics approach, at least some of interactions can be interpreted in terms of free fields in higher dimensions.
-The remarkable feature of the unfolded approach is that it makes it easy to put on the same footing field theories in different dimensions.
-The only source of nonlinearity comes from the realization of higher-dimensional fields as bilinears of the lower-dimensional ones as in Eq.~(\ref{bilinear}).
-It is tempting to elaborate further the interpretation of the obtained results in the context of $AdS/CFT$ correspondence.
+More generally, it is tempting to elaborate further the interpretation of the obtained results in the context of $AdS/CFT$ correspondence.
 Moreover, we believe that the further analysis of HS gauge theories within the unfolded approach may help to understand the origin of the remarkable interplay between space-times of different dimensions suggested by $AdS/CFT$ correspondence \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc} going beyond the standard $AdS/CFT$ interpretations of HS theories \cite{Sundborg:2000wp,Witten,Sezgin:2002rt,Klebanov:2002ja, Giombi:2009wh,Henneaux:2010xg,Campoleoni:2010zq,Gaberdiel:2010ar,Gaberdiel:2010pz}.
-The results of this paper indicate that HS theories, that involve infinite towers of massless fields associated with infinite dimensional HS symmetries, suggest that the usual space-time picture we are used to work with results from localization of an infinite-dimensional space by virtue of chosen dynamical systems as discussed in \cite{Vasiliev:2001dc}.
+The results of this paper indicate that HS theories, that involve infinite towers of massless fields associated with infinite dimensional HS symmetries, suggest that the usual space-time picture we are used to work with results from localization of an infinite dimensional space by virtue of chosen dynamical systems as discussed in \cite{Vasiliev:2001dc}.
 Also we interpret the results of this paper as a further evidence in favor of the idea of an infinite chain of dualities that relate the spaces $\M_M$ with different $M$, as suggested in \cite{BHS}.